What Are Nitrile Gloves Used For? A Clinical Guide

 At its core, a nitrile glove is made from a synthetic rubber called nitrile butadiene rubber, or NBR.
 This material is a copolymer, which means it’s created by linking two different molecules together: acrylonitrile and butadiene.
 Acrylonitrile contributes to chemical resistance, while butadiene provides flexibility and tear resistance.
 This specific chemical combination is what gives nitrile gloves their signature strength and durability.
 Unlike natural rubber latex, NBR is entirely man-made, which is key to eliminating the risk of latex allergies in your practice and ensuring consistent material quality in every box of disposable gloves.

-From Liquid to Glove: The Manufacturing Process
+From Liquid to Glove: A Step-by-Step Process

 The journey from a liquid chemical compound to a finished glove is a precise, multi-step process.
 It begins with clean, hand-shaped ceramic formers that are dipped into a tank of liquid NBR.
 After the initial dip, the coated formers pass through a series of ovens to cure and solidify the rubber.
 This process is carefully controlled to achieve the desired thickness and ensure there are no pinholes or weak spots.
 Once cured, the gloves are washed to remove any residual chemicals, and if they are powder-free, they undergo a process called chlorination to give them a smooth finish for easy donning.
 Finally, they are stripped from the formers, inspected for quality, and packaged.